jkroso/fs-plates/templates/component/Readme.md

 ## Running the tests

-Just run `make` and navigate your browser to the test directory.
+Just run `make` and navigate your browser to the test directory